zirkelc/PromptThis.AI/README.md

 - `Cursor` to control where the cursor is placed inside the prompt input when it is opened
 - `TextContent` or `HtmlContent` to insert the text or html content of the right-clicked element

+**Options**

+Add more options to control the behavior of an AI task when it is opened or executed:
+- `AutoSelect` to automatically select the content of the right-clicked element
+- `AutoInsert` to insert the generated text right back into the right-clicked element of the page
+- `AutoCopy` to copy the generated text into the clipboard

 **Complex Use Cases**

 Lets says I want to an AI task to proof-read any text I type in a textarea.
 I don't want to have to select the text first, just right-click on the textarea and click on the AI task.
-I could use a `CssSelector` like `textarea` to enable the task on all textareas on every page and use the `TextContent` variable to insert the text of the textarea into the prompt.
+I could use a `CssSelector` like `textarea:read-write` to enable the task on all textareas on every page and use the `TextContent` variable to insert the text of the textarea into the prompt.
+The options could be set to `AutoSubmit` and `AutoInsert` to make it as seamless as possible.
+A right-click on the textarea would then proof-read it and insert the result right back into the textarea.

 ## License
 MIT